South Dakota State University: Rankings

-For 2021, U.S. News & World Report rated South Dakota State University as tied for the 144th best public university in the United States and tied as the 284th best university overall.
+For 2025, U.S. News and World Report rated South Dakota State University as the 149th Best Public University and the 266th Best National University overall.

+Recognition

+SDSU has been recognized as a Tree Campus USA annually since 2009.

-Awards and Rankings.
-South Dakota State University.
+South Dakota State University became the nation's ninth Purple Heart Campus in 2018.

 Political Science Department

-SDSU's Department of Political Science has been successful at producing many of the state's current and past congressional delegations.
-Currently, two of South Dakota's three congressional members are alumni in U.S. Senator Mike Rounds and Governor of South Dakota Kristi Noem.
-Noem completed her political science degree while she was in Congress.
+Several alumni from SDSU's Department of Political Science have served as elected officials, including U.S. Senator Mike Rounds and United States Secretary of Homeland Security Kristi Noem.
 Perhaps the most notable of the program is former U.S. Senate Majority Leader Tom Daschle.
 Former U.S. Representative Stephanie Herseth has served as a professor of the program.
-The department produced two Truman Scholars in 2004 and 2006 respectively, including Tony Venhuizen.
+Two alumni were chosen as Truman Scholars in 2004 and 2006.

 Department of Military Science

-The Department of Military Science commissions officers into the military.
-The department's cadets complete the requirements for a bachelor's or graduate degree and are then commissioned as second lieutenants.
+The Department of Military Science commissions officers into the United States Army and United States Air Force through the Reserve Officers' Training Corps program.

-The department has been successful in producing many U.S. Generals including William E. DePuy, Jake Krull, Raymond W. Carpenter, Franklin J. Blaisdell, Mark A. Clark, as well as Medal of Honor recipients Leo K. Thorsness and Willibald C. Bianchi.
+Some graduates have become general officers, including William E. DePuy, Jake Krull, Raymond W. Carpenter, Franklin J. Blaisdell, Mark A. Clark.
+Medal of Honor recipients Leo K. Thorsness and Willibald C. Bianchi attended the university.

 Research achievements

 South Dakota State University currently ranks among the Midwest's top research universities, notably in the fields of agricultural science, biological science, and engineering.
 It is consistently listed in U.S. News & World Report's "Top 200 National Universities" in its college and university rankings.
 The campus is also home to the Geospatial Sciences Center of Excellence, a research and educational collaboration with United States Geological Survey Center for Earth Resources Observation and Science.
 The GSCE focuses on basic and applied research in terrestrial remote sensing.
 SDSU was recognized in 2017 by ShanghaiRanking Consultancy as the seventh most productive university in the US (and 27th globally) for remote sensing research for the period 2011–2015.

 The university operates the South Dakota state agricultural research stations around the state, such as the Antelope Range and Livestock Research Station near Buffalo.

 The Great Plains Writers Conference is a venue for significant regional authors or writers interested in the Great Plains.
 It was instituted at SDSU in 1976 for writing scholarship.

 Alumni from the university's research community notable for scientific achievements include: